tj-django/django-extra-field-validation/README.rst

     ValueError: {'amount': ValidationError([u'Please provide a value for: "amount".'])}

-[Validates] That an instance can be created without optional fields but should only have one value is any of the optional fields are provided.
+[Validates] That an instance can be created without optional fields but should only have one value if any of the optional fields are provided.
 *************************************************************************************************************************

 .. code-block:: python